paspiz85/paspiz85.github.io/index.md

 I am passionate about photography and am actively working to improve my skills in photo editing.

-For other activities, visit my [GitHub](https://github.com/paspiz85).
+For other activities, visit [my GitHub page](https://github.com/paspiz85).

 ### A Brief History